-- Effective January 1, 2022, the total monthly contribution shall be \$1,611.16 per month. - Effective January 1, 2023, the total monthly contribution shall be \$1,611.16 per month. - Effective January 1, 2024, the total monthly contribution shall be \$1,647.83 per month.
+- Effective January 1, 2024, the total monthly contribution shall be \$1,647.83 per month. - Effective the pay period starting September 8, 2024, the total monthly contribution shall be \$1,747.83 per month. - Effective January 1, 2025, the total monthly contribution shall be \$1,891.28 per month.
+This includes an additional one-time contribution of \$100.

-This amount will be adjusted each January thereafter by fifty percent (50%) of the increase in premium cost (defined as the difference in the premium rate from the current year to the next, e.g., January 2023 to January 2024, etc.) for the lowest cost monthly family premium for a CalPERS sponsored HMO health insurance plan in Region 3 (excluding HealthNet Salud Y Más).
-In the event that premiums decrease from one January to the next, the City shall continue to pay the higher contribution amount based on the prior January's premium.
-No increases in the City's contribution will be required again until the relevant plan premium cost increases above the total amount then paid by the City toward the cafeteria plan.
-The 50% split will then be calculated \$only on the amount that the new relevant plan premium cost exceeds the premium cost that the City's cafeteria plan contribution is based on.
+The CITY's Section 125 Cafeteria Plan contribution will be adjusted each January thereafter (starting 2026) by fifty percent (50%) of the increase in premium cost (defined as the difference in the premium rate from the current year to the next, e.g., January 2025 to January 2026, etc.) for the lowest cost monthly family premium for a CaIPERS sponsored HMO health insurance plan in Region 3 (excluding HealthNet Salud Y Más).
+In the event that premiums decrease from one January to the next, the CITY shall continue to pay the higher contribution amount based on the prior January's premium.
+No increases in the CITY's contribution will be required again until the relevant plan premium cost increases above the total amount then paid by the CITY toward the cafeteria plan.
+The 50% split will then be calculated only on the amount that the new relevant plan premium cost exceeds the premium cost that the CITY's cafeteria plan contribution is based on.

-The following 2 examples reflect the parties' understanding of how the City's contributions will be calculated based on the above formula:
+The following example reflects the parties' understanding of how the CITY's contributions will be calculated based on the above formula:

-Example 1:
+Example: